techpivot/terraform-module-releaser/README.md

   your workflow, this action will not be triggered.
 An alternative approach would be to split this action into two separate actions and workflows, one for pull requests and one for direct pushes to the main branch.
 However, this would require additional configuration and setup in the calling code.

+## License

+The scripts and documentation in this project are released under the [MIT License](./LICENSE.md).

+## Security

+For detailed information about security practices and guidelines, check out the [Security Documentation](./security.md).